Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization vs Kinetic Roughening

 \subsection{Morphological analysis}

-According to the analogy sketched above, in our analysis we consider the phase field $\phi({\bf x},t)$ as if it were describing the heigth $h({\bf x},t)$ of an interface growing above point ${\bf x}\in \mathbb{R}^d$ on a $d$-dimensional substrate, at time $t$.
-In surface kinetic roughening processes \cite{barabasi,halpinhealy,krug97}, the fluctuations of the local height around the mean value are captured by the {\it global width} or roughness $W(L,t) \equiv \langle \overline{[h({\bf x},t)-\overline{h}]^2} \rangle^{1/2}$, where the overbar denotes a spatial average in a system of linear (substrate) size $L$ and the angular brackets denote averaging over different noise realizations.
-The GSI behavior implies that surface height values are statistically correlated for distances smaller than a correlation length $\xi(t)$ which increases with time as a power law, $\xi(t) \sim t^{1/z}$, where $z$ is the so-called {\it dynamic exponent}.
+In our analysis we consider the phase field $\phi({\bf x},t)$ as if it were describing the height $h({\bf x},t)$ of an interface growing above point ${\bf x}\in \mathbb{R}^d$ on a $d$-dimensional substrate, at time $t$.
+In surface kinetic roughening processes \cite{barabasi,halpinhealy,krug97}, the fluctuations of the local height around the mean value are captured by the {\it global width} or {\it roughness}

+where the overbar denotes a spatial average in a system of linear (substrate) size $L$ and the angular brackets denote averaging over different noise realizations.
+GSI implies that surface height values are statistically correlated for distances smaller than a correlation length $\xi(t)$ which increases with time as a power law, $\xi(t) \sim t^{1/z}$, where $z$ is the so-called {\it dynamic exponent}.
 Such an increase takes place until $\xi(t)$ reaches a value comparable to $L$, which results in the width saturating at a steady-state, size-dependent value $W(L,t\gg L^z) \sim L^\alpha$.
 Here, $\alpha$ is the so-called {\it roughness exponent}, which is related with the fractal dimension of the interface profile $h(\mathbf{x},t)$.
-In a wide variety of physical contexts and conditions, the global roughness satisfies the {\it Family-Vicsek (FV) scaling Ansatz} \cite{barabasi,halpinhealy,krug97}
+In a wide variety of physical contexts and conditions, the global roughness satisfies the {\it Family-Vicsek (FV) scaling Ansatz} \cite{barabasi,halpinhealy,krug97,vicsek}

-where the scaling function $f(y) \sim y^\alpha$ for $y\ll 1$, while $f(y)$ reaches a constant value for $y\gg 1$ \cite{vicsek}.
+where the scaling function $f(y) \sim y^\alpha$ for $y\ll 1$, while $f(y)$ reaches a constant value for $y\gg 1$.
 The ratio $\beta = \alpha/z$ is known as the {\it growth exponent}, and characterizes the short-time behavior of the roughness, $W(t)\sim t^{\beta}$.
-Specifically, the FV Ansatz is verified by classical models of equilibrium critical dynamics \cite{tauber14}.
+Notably, the FV Ansatz is verified by classical models of equilibrium critical dynamics \cite{tauber14}.
 Away from equilibrium, it is also verified by representatives of important universality classes of kinetic roughening, like those of the KPZ and EW equations, which are characterized by the set of $(\alpha,z)$ exponent values and their dependence on the substrate dimension $d$ \cite{barabasi,halpinhealy,krug97}.
 In this sense, kinetic roughening extends classical equilibrium critical dynamics far from equilibrium \cite{tauber14}.

 Beyond global quantities like $W(t)$, the GSI occurring in kinetic roughening systems also impacts the behavior of correlation functions.
 A particularly useful one is the {\it height-difference correlation function},